hphelion/documentation/commercial/GA1/commercial.install-GA-before.md

 <a href="javascript:window.open('/content/documentation/media/topology_esx.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX network architecture.</a>(opens in a new window)

 For ESX deployments, two specific networks must be installed and configured for the VMware vCenter environment.
-The network is used for communication between specific aspects of vCenterL
+The network is used for communication between specific aspects of vCenter:

-- the OVSvApp communicates with the Neutron message queue
+- the OVSvApp communicates with the Neutron message queue;

-- the Computer service communicates with the vCenter Proxy
+- the Computer service communicates with the vCenter Proxy;

-- the vCenter Proxy communicates with the message queue for the Compute and Volume Operations services.
+- the vCenter Proxy communicates with the message queue for the Compute and Volume Operations services;

 - the EON communicates with the vCenter server.

-The initial installation of the cloud will install the 2 initial Object Storage nodes.
+The initial installation of the cloud will install the two initial Object Storage nodes.
 All additional Object Storage nodes will be installed using customer procedures after the initial install.

 You are responsible for the following before beginning the HP Helion OpenStack installation:

-- providing the Customer Router and making sure the external, IPMI, and ESX networks are routed to/from the management network;
+- providing the Customer Router and making sure the external, IPMI, and ESX networks are routed to and from the management network;

 - providing the Customer Router and making sure the external, IPMI, and service networks are routed to and from the management network;